Jane Manning James: Sealing as a servant in the Smith family

 James continued to ask that she and her family be given the ordinance of adoption so that they could be sealed together forever.
 Her justification for asking to be the exception to the church's rule was Emma Smith's offer in 1844 to have her sealed to the Smith family as a child.
 Referring back to Smith's original offer, James made a request to apostle John Taylor in 1884 to be sealed to the Smith family, which later denied.
 In December 1884, James was given a limited-use temple recommend, which allowed her to enter the temple to participate in baptisms by proxy.
 The First Presidency later "decided she might be adopted into the family of Joseph Smith as a servant, which was done, a special ceremony having been prepared for the purpose."
 The ceremony took place on May 18, 1894, with Joseph F. Smith acting as proxy for Joseph Smith, and Bathsheba W. Smith acting as proxy for James (who was not allowed into the temple for the ordinance).
 In the ceremony, James was "attached as a Servitor for eternity to the prophet Josep[h] Smith and in this capacity [...] connected with his family[, to] be obedient to him in all things in the Lord as a faithful Servitor."

 James was dissatisfied with that unique sealing ordinance, and applied again to obtain the sealing that was offered to her by Emma.
 According to the diary of Franklin Richards, the LDS First Presidency met on August 22, 1895, to consider her appeal, but again turned her down.
 James made her final written petition in August 1903 to then-church president Joseph F. Smith, asking him to allow her to "finish the work I have begun for my dead."
-She continued to have trials: all but two of her eight children (Sylvester & Ellen) preceded her in death, as did 6 of her 14 grandchildren.
+She continued to have trials: all but two of her eight children (Sylvester and Ellen) preceded her in death, as did 6 of her 14 grandchildren.